Mathematical economics: Francis Ysidro Edgeworth

-Given two individuals, the set of solutions where both individuals can maximize utility is described by the contract curve on what is now known as an Edgeworth Box.
+Given two individuals, the set of solutions in which both can maximize utility is described by the contract curve in what is now known as an Edgeworth Box.
 Technically, the construction of the two-person solution to Edgeworth's problem was not developed graphically until 1924 by Arthur Lyon Bowley.
 The contract curve of the Edgeworth box (or more generally on any set of solutions to Edgeworth's problem for more actors) is referred to as the core of an economy.

 Edgeworth devoted considerable effort to insisting that mathematical proofs were appropriate for all schools of thought in economics.
 While at the helm of The Economic Journal, he published several articles criticizing the mathematical rigor of rival researchers, including Edwin Robert Anderson Seligman, a noted skeptic of mathematical economics.
 The articles focused on a back and forth over tax incidence and responses by producers.
 Edgeworth noticed that a monopoly producing a good that had jointness of supply but not jointness of demand (such as first class and economy on an airplane, if the plane flies, both sets of seats fly with it) might actually lower the price seen by the consumer for one of the two commodities if a tax were applied.
 Common sense and more traditional, numerical analysis seemed to indicate that this was preposterous.
 Seligman insisted that the results Edgeworth achieved were a quirk of his mathematical formulation.
 He suggested that the assumption of a continuous demand function and an infinitesimal change in the tax resulted in the paradoxical predictions.
 Harold Hotelling later showed that Edgeworth was correct and that the same result (a "diminution of price as a result of the tax") could occur with a discontinuous demand function and large changes in the tax rate.

 Modern mathematical economics

-From the later-1930s, an array of new mathematical tools from differential calculus and differential equations, convex sets, and graph theory were deployed to advance economic theory in a way similar to new mathematical methods earlier applied to physics.
+From the late 1930s, an array of new mathematical tools, including differential calculus and differential equations, convex sets, and graph theory, were deployed to advance economic theory in a way similar to the new mathematical methods earlier applied to physics.
 The process was later described as moving from mechanics to axiomatics.